dudley2y/discord-general-bot/README.md

 python3 -m pip install -U discord.py
 ```

-There will be 2 environment variables necessary
+There will be 2 environment variables necessary to update in start.sh
-1. DISCORD_BOT_TOKEN
+1. DISCORD_BOT_TOKEN = THE DISCORD BOT TOKEN
-2. DISCORD_BOT_TEST_TOKEN
+2. DISCORD_BOT_TEST_TOKEN = THE DISCORD TEST BOT TOKEN

 ## Usage